mekline/SubDrop---Data-and-Analysis/README.md

 - subdrop.html: Pretty reproducible output

-## Materials for running/ (folder)
+## Etc/ (folder)

-- Primarily old versions of script from piloting, counterbalancing sheet, aids for RAs
+- Aids for RAs - old versions of script from piloting, counterbalancing sheet for keeping track of assignment, etc.

-## Supplemental analyses/ (folder)

 - Analyses performed by RAs as part of their summer projects, and Melissa as part of her thesis

-### old notes for RAs
-<a href="http://www.calculator.net/age-calculator.html">Link to age calculator!</a>

-some RA notes summer 2015
-MelSubDrop.csv = SubDrop_Data.csv rows of 3-4yos from summer
-SubDrop (data for merge).csv - MelSubDrop.csv subsetted columns